syncfusion-content/angular-docs/angular/RadialMenu/item-customization.md

 {% endhighlight %}

-Define the click functions and radialmenu show function in constructor file.
+Define the click functions and radialMenu show function in constructor file.

 {% highlight javascript %}